aengstrom28/HW2_aengstrom28/README.md

 #
 > model.matrix ~ treatment+VL
+> set-up contrast from model.matrix for treatment between poly-mock treated to find probes that are differentially expressed in the poly treated group
 > do a topTable on the fit for treatment+VL colnames(TopHCV
 > sum(TopHCV$adj.p < 0.05)
 eset_small <- eSet[TopHCV$adj.p <0.05,]
-> set-up contrast for treatment between poly-mock treated to find probes that are differentially expressed in the poly treated group
 > set-up contrast for HCV+ - HCV-
 >